-- D.W.I.
-OR D.U.I.D.: A misdemeanor offense under Sections 49.04 or 49.09, Penal Code. - 2.
+- 1. D.W.I.: A misdemeanor offense under Sections 49.04 or 49.09, Penal Code. - 2.
 THEFT OR WORTHLESS CHECKS: An offense under Penal Code Section 31.03 (Theft) or Section 31.04 (Theft of Service) or any offense of theft or theft of service if the defendant obtained property or secured performance of service by issuing or passing a check or similar sight order for the payment of money, when the issuer did not have sufficient funds in or on deposit with the bank or other drawee for the payment in full of the check or order as well as all other checks or orders then outstanding (Section 31.06, Penal Code).
-Also included are appeals of cases brought under Penal Code Section 32.41- Issuance of Bad Checks. - DRUG OFFENSES: An offense under the Controlled Substances Act (Ch.
-481, Health and Safety Code) or the Dangerous Drug Act (Ch.
-483, Health and Safety Code). - 4.
-ASSAULT: An offense under Penal Code 22.01 (Assault) or 22.05 (Deadly Conduct). - TRAFFIC: Violations of the provisions of Title 7, Transportation Code and related statutes, except D.W.I.
-Section 49.04, Penal Code. - 6.
-OTHER CRIMINAL: An offense not clearly identifiable as belonging in one of the preceding categories.
+Also included are appeals of cases brought under Penal Code Section 32.41- Issuance of Bad Checks. - 3.
+DRUG OFFENSES: An offense under the Texas Controlled Substances Act (Ch.
+481, Health and Safety Code), the Texas Dangerous Drug Act (Ch.
+483, Health and Safety Code), or Ch.
+485, Abusable Volatile Chemicals, Health and Safety Code. - 4.
+ASSAULT: An offense under Penal Code 22.01 (Assault) or 22.05 (Deadly Conduct). - 5.
+TRAFFIC: Violations of the provisions of Title 7, Transportation Code and related statutes, except D.W.I.
+Section 49.04, Penal Code. - OTHER CRIMINAL: An offense not clearly identifiable as belonging in one of the preceding categories.